Inductor Basics: Structure, Parameters, and Measurement

 (4) Clamp the two clips together and reset to zero.

-(5) Clamp the two clips at both ends of the inductor, and read the value and record the inductance.
+(5) Clamp the two pins of the inductor with the two clips respectively, and read the value displayed on the screen.

 2. Marking Method on Circuit Diagram